realitytracing/Reality-Tracing-WIP/human-foundations/local-ends.md

 Habituation is a neutral efficiency mechanism.
 It does not determine what a person values or pursues.

-Habituation reduces the energetic cost of repeatedly traversed paths.
+Habituation reduces the cost—energetic, cognitive, emotional—of repeatedly traversed paths.
 It stabilizes salience temporarily.

 People habituate:
+- How they think
 - How they explore
 - How they care
 - How they resist